-a) Number of single and shared rooms 2 double bedrooms for children/young people, and one staff office. b) Number of rooms with en suite facilities 0 c) Number of dining areas 1 d) Number of communal areas 1 е) Specialist bathing facilities 0 f) Specialist equipment 0 g) Security arrangements in place and use of CCTV The home is fitted with exterior security cctv cameras to the front and rear of the property.
-Appropriate signage is in place. h) Access to outside space and facilities at this service There is a large secure rear garden that children/young people can access and where barbecues can be held in the summer.
+Tou Should provide information about. a) Number of single and shared rooms 1 double bedrooms for children/young people, and one staff office. b) Number of rooms with en suite facilities 0 c) Number of dining areas 1 d) Number of communal areas 1 e) Specialist bathing facilities 0 f) Specialist equipment 0 g) Security arrangements in place and use of CCTV Larch House has installed a video interface electronic doorbell on the front door of the property to enable staff to monitor anyone leaving or entering the house ensuring safety and knowledge of where residents are.
+CCTV is not used. h) Access to outside space and facilities at this service There is a large secure rear garden that children/young people can access and where barbecues can be held in the summer.
 Within Bridgend there is the opportunity to access many clubs and interest groups.
 There are many outdoor pursuits, including horse riding and water sports in the vicinity, walking along the beach or the sand dunes.
-Within the home there are laptops, board games, books, music equipment, TV's, computer games laundry and cooking facilities.
+Within the home there are board games, books, music equipment, TV's, computer games laundry and cooking facilities.

 Access to a company vehicle for trips and appointments.
 To maintain the high standards of the home that the child/young person lives in, the company has a maintenance worker who ensure all repair work is carried out in a timely manner and to a high quality.